• Skip to main content

 While I love whale sharks, I never thought about whether they were whales or sharks until I started making this free crochet pattern.
 My curiosity got the best of me, and I looked it up.
 They're actually sharks!
 They're called whale sharks due to their size and are gentle filter feeders.
 Who knew?

 While whale sharks are very large creatures, they are smaller than blue whales but larger than orca whales.
-Fun fact: I also have a crochet orca bag pattern, and this one is the same size as the crochet shark pattern!
+Fun fact: I also have a crochet orca bag pattern, and this one is the same size as the crochet whale shark bag pattern!

 I’ve been enjoying creating unique crochet bag patterns for every occasion.
 From my Crochet GameBoy Bag for Comic Con to my Crochet Strawberry Bag and Crochet Lemon Bag for the farmer's market, I love using them.
 Now, I can add this crochet whale bag to the mix for when I go to the beach or zoo!